Anthropocentrism: Animal welfare perspectives

+Animal rights perspectives

+Animal rights proponents argue that all animals have inherent rights, similar to human rights, and should not be used as means to human ends.
+Unlike animal welfare advocates, who focus on minimizing suffering, animal rights supporters often call for the total abolition of practices that exploit animals, such as intensive animal farming, animal testing, and hunting.
+Prominent figures like Tom Regan argue that animals are "subjects of a life" with inherent value, deserving moral consideration regardless of the potential benefits humans may derive from using them.

 In popular culture

-In fiction from all eras and societies, there is fiction treating as normal the actions of humans to ride, eat, milk, and otherwise treat animals as separate species.
-There are occasional exceptions, such as talking animals, but they are generally treated as exceptions, as aberrations to the rule distinguishing people from animals.
+In fiction from all eras and societies, there is fiction depicting the actions of humans to ride, eat, milk, and otherwise treat (non-human) animals as inferior.
+There are occasional fictional exceptions, such as talking animals as aberrations to the rule distinguishing people from animals.

 In science fiction, humanocentrism is the idea that humans, as both beings and as a species, are the superior sentients.
 Essentially the equivalent of racial supremacy on a galactic scale, it entails intolerant discrimination against sentient non-humans, much like race supremacists discriminate against those not of their race.
 A prime example of this concept is utilized as a story element for the Mass Effect series.
 After humanity's first contact results in a brief war, many humans in the series develop suspicious or even hostile attitudes towards the game's various alien races.
 By the time of the first game, which takes place several decades after the war, many humans still retain such sentiments in addition to forming 'pro-human' organizations.

 This idea is countered by anti-humanism.
 At times, this ideal also includes fear of and superiority over strong AIs and cyborgs, downplaying the ideas of integration, cybernetic revolts, machine rule and Tilden's Laws of Robotics.

 Mark Twain mocked the belief in human supremacy in Letters from the Earth (written c.
 1909, published 1962).